Moodkiller/rclone-updater-1.0/README.md

 # rclone-updater-1.0
-Install and udpate rclone for Windows
+Install and update rclone for Windows